Degrees Top - Property Valuation

-Course overview: The Bachelor of Property Valuation is an undergraduate qualification taught in English.
+- The Bachelor of Property Valuation is an undergraduate qualification taught in English.

-- NSW HSC (Higher School Certificate) or equivalent; OR
+- NSW HSC (Higher School Certificate) or equivalent

-- Recognised Tertiary Preparation Certificate; OR
+- Recognised Tertiary Preparation Certificate

-- Certificate IV level or higher vocational qualification; OR
+- Certificate IV level or higher vocational qualification

 - Completion of at least one year full-time study or equivalent in a degree course at a higher education institution

-This course requires you to submit additional information with your application, including a short essay and interview.
+- Submit additional information with your application, including a short essay and interview.
 This additional information will be assessed to determine your suitability for entry into this course, and where there are more applicants than study places available, will be used to rank your application.

-Note 1: You do not require an ATAR for entry into this course.
+- You do NOT require an ATAR for entry into this course

-Note 2: If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage.
+- If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage

 A range of assessment methods are used across subjects in this course to allow students to demonstrate both practical skills and theoretical knowledge.
 Most subjects require the completion of 3 to 4 assessment tasks.
 Assessment types include, but are not limited to practical exercises, case studies, written reports, research reports, field work exercises and examinations.

-You can view the course structure and an overview of study requirements for each subject by downloading the Course Information Brochure
+You can view the course structure and an overview of study requirements for each subject by downloading the Course Information Brochure.

 This course is available for enrolment by international students, subject to meeting course entry requirements and satisfying student visa conditions.
-For more information and the current course fee for international students go to the TAFE NSW International website.
+For more information including tuition fees go to the TAFE NSW International website.